Hard Drive Info

 HDTools1_OS3.9

-The OS 3.9 example above is for a Seagate 17 GigaByte IDE hard drive.
-Actual size after set up partitioning is 16Gb 1 GB is used for "house-keeping" of files and directories as well as the RDB (rigid disk block).
+The OS 3.9 example above is for a Seagate 17 Gigabyte IDE hard drive.
+Actual size after set up partitioning

 Shown below is for Amiga OS 3.1